 THERE is a Lecture at this Farm once a month, at 7:30 pm.
 All attendees are welcome to PICNIC at the Farm from 6 o’clock until ten minutes before the lecture begins.
+Free pizza from the farm garden is provided until it runs out.
 The course for the present season, as far as ascertained, is as follows:

-We have neither food nor liquor license, so the picnic will be entirely BYOP (Bring Your Own Picnic) and BYOB.
 If the weather is nice, we’ll picnic on the lawn in front of the barn.
 If we have rain, we can eat in the barn.
 We have a couple big tables for family-style picnicking, but if we run out of chairs and table space, we’d be grateful if people brought a blanket for the lawn.
+We always serve free pizza, but you are always welcome to bring your own picnic to supplement.
 If you have lawn or folding chairs, we’d encourage you to bring them for the picnic and talk.
-We would love to have your paper packaging and vegetable food waste for our compost pile, but it will help us if you bring a bag to take your recyclables home.
+We happily take your paper packaging and vegetable food waste for our compost pile, but it will help us if you bring a bag to take your recyclables home.

 About the Lyceum

 The Lyceum is a series of monthly picnics and lectures at Pied Beauty Farm.
 With this series, we aim to organize a place where expert speakers spark interesting conversations about farming, food, environmental sustainability, and justice.